s0600204-LiSP-Plugins/senn-rx-monitor/README.rst

 ------------

 *Linux Show Player*
-  Specifically, ``v0.6`` with Pull Request #144 merged.
+  Specifically,  version ``0.6`` with Pull Request #144 merged.

 `netifaces`_
-  This can be acquired from your distro's package repository, or from PyPI_.
+  A python module that can be acquired from your distro's package repository, or from PyPI_.

   And yes I'm aware that, as of May/June 2021, it's no longer maintained.